-2) Risk assessment and control effectiveness reviews
+Risk assessment and control effectiveness reviews

-The risk management department has implemented a rolling program of reviews to assess business risks and the effectiveness of the mitigating controls in place.
-This program is designed to cover all areas of risk identified in the risk register on a semi-annual basis.
+The risk management department has implemented a rolling programme of reviews to assess business risks and the effectiveness of the mitigating controls in place.
+This programme is designed to cover all areas of risk identified in the risk register on a semiannual basis.
 These reviews, which are performed in conjunction with each business function, consider whether controls are effective and ensure that outstanding risk mitigation actions are occurring in a timely manner.